wayfair-incubator/aux-eng-playbook/src/docs/running/wrapping-up.md

 those connections make little sense to keep tight relationships with after an engagement ends.

-Other times, it makes sense to keep a post-engagement set of collegues together in 1-1 conversations, or regular monthly sync ups.
+Other times, it makes sense to keep a post-engagement set of colleagues together in 1-1 conversations, or regular monthly sync ups.
 Tech leads can give great feedback about the team's progress culturally, individual contributors will have the most direct input on how well practices and tools